tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

     encrypted_sni = AEAD-Encrypt(key, iv, ClientHello.KeyShareClientHello, ClientESNIInner)
 ~~~~

+Where ClientHello.KeyShareClientHello is the body of the extension but
+not including the extension header.
+Including
-Including ClientHello.KeyShareClientHello in the AAD of AEAD-Encrypt
+ClientHello.KeyShareClientHello in the AAD of AEAD-Encrypt binds the
-binds the ClientEncryptedSNI value to the ClientHello and prevents cut-and-paste
+ClientEncryptedSNI value to the ClientHello and prevents cut-and-paste
 attacks.

 Note: future extensions may end up reusing the server's ESNIKeyShareEntry